Nixola/minecraft-level-border/README.md

 # Level border
-This is a Fabric mod for Minecraft 1.20.4 that restricts your world borders based on your experience level.
+This is going to be a Fabric mod for Minecraft 1.20.4 that restricts your world borders based on your experience level.
 It's being developed with multiplayer in mind, which means each player will have their own spawn point.

 ## Planned initial features
 ### Spawn mechanics